permadi-com/ray-cast/README.md

 Ray casting is a popular graphic rendering techniques in the 90s, used to render semi-3D worlds in many games.
 These repository contain demos for the ray-casting tutorials at permadi.com.
 https://permadi.com/1996/05/ray-casting-tutorial-table-of-contents/
-Read through the tutorial to learn the concept behind ray casting.
+Read through the tutorial to learn the concept behind ray casting, then check out the demos and source codes.

 ## First Demo
 Source: https://github.com/permadi-com/ray-cast/tree/master/demo/1